awsdocs/ec2-image-builder-user-guide/doc_source/how-image-builder-works.md

 **Note**
 Components are the building blocks that are consumed by an image recipe or a container recipe\.
 For example, packages for installation, security hardening steps, and tests\.
 The selected source image and components make up an image recipe\.

-1. **Define infrastructure configuration** – Image Builder launches Amazon EC2 instances in your account to customize images and run validation tests\.
+1. **Define infrastructure configuration** – Image Builder launches EC2 instances in your account to customize images and run validation tests\.
 The Infrastructure configuration settings specify infrastructure details for the instances that will run in your AWS account during the build process\.

 1. **Define distribution settings** – Choose the AWS Regions to distribute your image to after the build is complete and has passed all its tests\.
 The pipeline automatically distributes your image to the Region where it runs the build, and you can add image distribution for other Regions\.